Medics, 100th Infantry Battalion

 Shigeru Inouye was born in Honolulu, Hawaii in 1919 to Kyohei and Fushi Inouye.
 The seventh and youngest child in his family, he had four brothers and two sisters.
 During his youth, he was a member of Boy Scout Troop 13 and a member of the Japanese Rowing Club based at the Ala Wai Boat House.
 He also played tennis and the violin.

-A student at McKinley High School and the University of Hawaii, Shigeru was drafted into the U.S. Army on November 15, 1941.
-On December 7, he was in basic training at Schofield Barracks when the Pearl Harbor Naval Base was attacked by Japan.
+A graduate of McKinley High School, Shigeru was a student at the University of Hawaiʻi when he was drafted into the U.S. Army on November 15, 1941 — just three weeks before the attack on Pearl Harbor.
+He was in basic training at Schofield Barracks when the Pearl Harbor Naval Base was attacked by Japan.

-An original member of the 100th Infantry Battalion, he initially trained with the battalion’s D Company at Camp McCoy, Wisconsin and Camp Shelby, Mississippi.
-After the battalion was shipped to Europe, he became a Combat Aid Man attached to a rifle platoon in C Company.
-Shigeru participated in the battle at Cassino, Italy and was shot in the line of duty while performing his responsibilities as a medic.
+On February 9, 1944, during fierce fighting near Cassino, Italy, Shigeru was shot in the line of duty while performing his responsibilities as a combat medic.
 He was awarded a Purple Heart medal and a Silver Star medal for bravery.
-His Silver Star Citation was as follows:
+His Silver Star Citation reads as follows:

 Awarded to Technician Fifth Grade, SHIGERU INOUYE